ojasjain24/portfolio/README.md

 ### Main Image

 As soon as you land on home page, you see a large image of yourself, to change that image, go to `assets/images/` there you will find a image named as `myPic.webp`, you need to replace that file with your own image.
-Note : Only webp format image is supported for this particular section as it maintains picture quality while reducing its size significantly.
+Note : It is recommended to use webp format image for this particular section as it maintains picture quality while reducing its size significantly and hence will load quickly.

 # Deployment 📦